'We survived': Kherson comes alive after Russian withdrawal

 “You couldn’t say anything out loud, you couldn’t speak Ukrainian,” said Oleksandr Nenadyschuk, 57.
 “We were constantly being watched, you couldn’t even look around.”

-Russian forces entered Kherson in the early days of the war from nearby Crimea, which it illegally annexed in 2014, and shortly after that, it was occupied.
+Russian forces entered Kherson in the early days of the war from nearby Crimea, which Moscow illegally annexed in 2014, and quickly took over the city.
+The city was the only regional capital Moscow captured after the invasion began on Feb.
+24.

 Many people fled the city, but some just disappeared.